Partners Group backs full-year asset target after profit rise

-ZURICH Partners Group (PGHN.S) said on Tuesday first-half net profit jumped 23 percent after a sharp rise in fund management fees, and backed its full-year targets for new client money.
+ZURICH, Sept 9 Partners Group said on Tuesday first-half net profit jumped 23 percent after a sharp rise in fund management fees, and backed its full-year targets for new client money.

 The Baar, Switzerland-based investment manager said it still expects gross client demand of up to 6.5 billion euros ($8.37 billion) for the full year.